In Cambridge, there is such a thing as too much pizza

 Unsurprisingly, the ruling has been met with plenty of derisive laughter — it’s not called the Menu Planning Board, after all.
 Alexander didn’t return calls for this story.

-The front of the vacant store is thick with homeless people.
+The vacant storefront is thick with homeless people.
 The homeless need places to congregate, too, of course.
 But if this site is so crucial to the sacred identity of Harvard Square that it can’t possibly be home to a boutique pizza chain, then leaving it indefinitely vacant as a de facto indigent encampment would seem to be an odd choice.
 What character, exactly, are we hoping to protect?

 Municipal boards play important roles, from real planning and zoning decisions to historical and environmental preservation safeguards.
 But too often they are hyper-responsive to the loudly stated wishes of the relative handful of people who show up to their meetings to complain.
 Meetings devolve into something approaching satire, where everyone is suddenly an expert in market research, architecture, interior and graphic design, and the sacred history of a place — history as defined by whatever point in time they remember most fondly.